How did we end up at Hippodrome?

 Yet, there was nothing else besides walls and mats at the gym.
 Jarmo, a former owner of the Boulderkeskus, who came to set up the access system, said after a short walk around the building, “This is the strangest thing I’ve seen in a long time.”
 I gave my best shot to take it as a compliment.
 After a while, he tried to smooth out his words and said, “This is going to be a better climbing gym than Zelluloos.”
 It was already clearly easier to hear.

-After the wall construction ninjas left, general construction began.
+After the ninjas left, the general construction began.
 I bought 70 liters of out-of-date paint from hardware store with the same discount and rented a paint sprayer for the first time in my life.
 After 6 hours of painting, the work was done.
 Powerful tool!
 The owner of the building had contacts of a small construction company which had poured the floor of the building and done other small things tasks.
 We shook hands with them on the installation of windows, and the same company also made the best offer on replacing the roof.

 A few weeks later, we made sanitary progress by finding the end of a sewer pipe hidden under the concrete pour.
 We placed the toilet seat on the pipe and connected it to water with a garden hose.
 Since the toilet bowl was located opposite the entrance, we built temporary walls from foam mats.
 We did not install a door on the toilet, but instead placed within arm’s reach a Finnish bouldering topo so that a visitor would have something to read or to throw should someone approach at the wrong time.
 It was time to make a soft launch!